ninelore/ninelore.github.io/content/posts/why-i-stopped-using-linux.md

 draft: false
 ---

-In August 2018 i decided to switch to Linux almost entirely.
+In August 2018 I decided to switch to Linux almost entirely.
 In this post I will write about my journey with Linux, what experiences I made and why I switched back to windows recently.

 # The motif

-I was tired of Windows crashed and the Privacy concerns.
+I was tired of Windows crashes and the privacy concerns.
 Also, Windows brings alot of bloat with it that nobody needs.
 Last but not least: Windows is flawed in it's own ways, like the occasionally BSOD's or the slow Windows Update.

-There are several Reasons to go for Linux.
+There are several reasons to go for Linux.
+But that's another topic.
-More on that in the Conclusion.

 # The Time

 ### The Beginning

 I had my very first contact with Linux in 2007 with Ubuntu 7.04, after seeing it used by a barkeeper I know.
-In the time between this and 2018 I only experimented with Linux in VMs because its use was very limited in my youth.
+In the time between this and 2018 I only experimented with Linux in VM's because it's use was very limited in my youth.
 But in August of 2018 I made the jump into the cold water and didn't regret it.
 I was using Kubuntu for a very short time before getting into and mastering Arch Linux very quickly.

-I got alot of Games working pretty quickly, among them are for example "World of Warcraft", "Squad" and "Elite: Dangerous".
+I got a lot of Games working pretty quickly, among them are for example "World of Warcraft", "Squad" and "Elite: Dangerous".
 I also got very quickly used to termainal workflow with vim, git, the file manager ranger and others.

 In Feburary of 2019 was I able to play Arma on Linux for the first time.
-From then on there were always new improvements made.
+From then on [ArmaOnUnix](https://discord.gg/p28Ra36) and I made almost always new improvements.

 ### My time with Linux in general

 With the time passed I developed a lot of things, mainly quality of life scripts.
-Early on i used KDE Plasma as my Desktop enviroment, before i experimented with several tiling window managers.
-I used i3 most of the time until mid-2020, where i had enough free time and boredom to get into Lua and the Awesome window manager.
-Quickly i began to love Awesome and used it as my main window manager.
-[You can find my Dotfiles here.](https://github.com/ninelore/dotfiles)
+Early on I used KDE Plasma as my Desktop enviroment, before I experimented with several tiling window managers.
+I used i3 mainly up until mid-2020, where I had enough free time and boredom to get into Lua and the Awesome window manager.
+I began quickly to like Awesome and used it as my main window manager from then on.
+[You can find my dotfiles here.](https://github.com/ninelore/dotfiles)

 ### Moving back to Windows

-In Feburary 2021 i got a new laptop with hybrid graphics.
+In Feburary 2021 I got a new laptop with hybrid graphics.
 Also my private situation changed and I was looking to get a more stable system thats working without much tinkering.
 I tried very hard to stay with Linux, but in the end there were two factors that forced me to go back:
 - There were several Problems related to Optimus, mainly with the AMD iGPU, and driver problems with the new Renoir iGPU itself.
 - Several pieces of Software i now require are not available on Linux and have no alternative that compliment my needs.
+- I don't have the time nor the storage space to make a dual-boot system

-After some weeks, i am now a fan of WSL, because it helps me to develope and use my previously started projects like [Arma on Linux](https://ninelore.github.io/projects/#arma-on-linux)
+After some weeks, I am now a fan of WSL, because it helps me to develope and use my previously started projects like [Arma on Linux](https://ninelore.github.io/projects/#arma-on-linux)

 # The Conclusion